 \subsection{Wigner functions}

-Wigner functions are a way of reformulating quantum theory in the phase space \cite{Wigner1932}, which is the framework of classical Hamiltonian mechanics, and therefore provide a tool to compare the two theories on the same ground.
+Wigner functions are a way of reformulating quantum theory in the phase space \cite{Wigner1932}, which is the framework where classical Hamiltonian mechanics is formulated, and therefore provide a tool to compare the two theories on the same ground.
 They are also the most popular example of quasiprobability distributions \cite{Optics, Gross2006, Raussendorf2017}.
-The latter are linear and invertible maps from operators on Hilbert space to real distributions on a measurable space $\Lambda.$ Quasiprobability representations of quantum mechanics associate \textit{i)} a real-valued function $\mu_{\rho}: \Lambda \rightarrow \mathbb{R}$ to any density operator $\rho$ such that $\int d\lambda \mu_{\rho}(\lambda)=1$, \textit{ii)} a real-valued function $\xi_{\Pi_k}: \Lambda \rightarrow \mathbb{R}$ to any element $\Pi_k$ of the POVM $\{\Pi_k\}$ such that $\sum_k \xi_{\Pi_k}(\lambda)=1$ $\;\forall \; \lambda\in\Lambda,$ and \textit{iii)} a real-valued matrix $\Gamma_{\varepsilon}: \Lambda\times\Lambda \rightarrow \mathbb{R}$ to any CPTP map $\varepsilon,$ such that $\int d\lambda' \Gamma_{\varepsilon}(\lambda',\lambda)=1.$ These distributions provide the same statistics of quantum theory -- given by the Born rule -- if Quasiprobability distributions are named this way as they behave similarly to probability distributions, with the crucial difference that they can take negative values.
-The negativity is usually assumed to be a signature of quantumness because it is unavoidable in order to reproduce the statistics of quantum mechanics \cite{FerrieEmerson2009}.
-A quasiprobability distribution, for example $\mu_{\rho}(\lambda),$ is \textit{non-negative} if $\mu_{\rho}(\lambda)\ge0 \;\; \forall \lambda\in\Lambda.$ Non-negative quasiprobability representations of quantum mechanics are an important tool to support the epistemic view of quantum theory \cite{Harrigan2010,Spekkens2005}, where quantum states are interpreted as states of knowledge rather than states of reality, and are useful to perform classical simulations of quantum computations \cite{Veitch2012}.
+The latter are linear and invertible maps from operators on Hilbert space to real distributions on a measurable space $\Lambda.$ Quasiprobability representations of quantum theory associate \textit{i)} a real-valued function $\mu_{\rho}: \Lambda \rightarrow \mathbb{R}$ to any density operator $\rho$ such that $\int d\lambda \mu_{\rho}(\lambda)=1$, \textit{ii)} a real-valued function $\xi_{\Pi_k}: \Lambda \rightarrow \mathbb{R}$ to any element $\Pi_k$ of the POVM $\{\Pi_k\}$ such that $\sum_k \xi_{\Pi_k}(\lambda)=1$ $\;\forall \; \lambda\in\Lambda,$ and \textit{iii)} a real-valued matrix $\Gamma_{\varepsilon}: \Lambda\times\Lambda \rightarrow \mathbb{R}$ to any CPTP map $\varepsilon,$ such that $\int d\lambda' \Gamma_{\varepsilon}(\lambda',\lambda)=1.$ These distributions provide the same statistics of quantum theory -- given by the Born rule -- if Quasiprobability distributions are named this way as they behave similarly to probability distributions, with the crucial difference that they can take negative values.
+The negativity is usually assumed to be a signature of quantumness because it is unavoidable in order to reproduce the statistics of quantum theory \cite{FerrieEmerson2009}.

+A quasiprobability distribution, for example $\mu_{\rho}(\lambda),$ is \textit{non-negative} if $\mu_{\rho}(\lambda)\ge0 \;\; \forall \lambda\in\Lambda.$ Non-negative quasiprobability representations of quantum theory are an important tool to support the epistemic view of quantum theory \cite{Harrigan2010,Spekkens2007}, where quantum states are interpreted as states of knowledge rather than states of reality, and are useful to perform classical simulations of quantum computations \cite{Veitch2012}.
 We will focus on the following property of quasiprobability distributions.